Kevin Mitchell (baseball): Early life

-Mitchell was born in San Diego to Alma Mitchell, who worked as an electrician with the US Navy.
-Alma and Mitchell's father, Earl, separated when Mitchell was two years old.
-He was raised primarily with his paternal grandmother, Josie Whitfield, who encouraged his participation in sports.
+Mitchell was born and raised in San Diego to Alma Mitchell, who worked as an electrician with the US Navy.
+Alma separated from Mitchell's father, Earl, when Mitchell was two years old.
+He was raised by his mother and paternal grandmother, Josie Whitfield, who encouraged his participation in sports.
 Because Mitchell struggled academically, he attended several high schools in San Diego including Lincoln High School, Clairemont High School and Crawford High School, where he claimed to have played water polo.
 Although he has been credited with graduating from Clairemont and has claimed to have been a high school football star there, Mitchell only attended the school for two months in 1978.
-He was reportedly involved in street gangs as a youth but has claimed he was never himself a member; he also claimed to have been shot three times in his youth.
+He was reportedly involved in street gangs as a youth, but has claimed he was never himself a member; he also claimed to have been shot three times in his youth.
 His stepbrother, Donald, was killed in a gang fight.

 Mitchell reportedly did not play high school baseball.
 He was signed by the New York Mets as an undrafted free agent following an open tryout at Grossmont College.
 He was given a $1,500 signing bonus plus $600 monthly in salary.